wryandginger/homeassistant-local-weather-forecast/README.md

-# Homeassistant 12h local weather forecast. ~94% accurate*  (USA Adapted!)
+# Homeassistant 12h local weather forecast. ~94% accurate*  (USA Adapted and Enhanced!)
-This is a fork of HAuser1234/homeassistant-local-weather-forecast This has been adjusted to accept Temperature in Fahrenheit and wind speed in miles per hour
+This is a fork of HAuser1234/homeassistant-local-weather-forecast This has been adjusted to accept temperature in Fahrenheit, wind speed in miles per hour, and displays in 12 hour time format.

+Enhancements:
+I also break out the forecast across 3, 6, and 12 hours which seems to be accurate for my area.
+I load an "inverted" font at the 12 hour forecast to anticipate the sun level in 12 hours.
+I provide a 3, 6, and 12 hour temperature forcast based on the trend.
+It's fairly accurate (+/- 3 degrees) based on my own sensor data.

 This coode assumes you're using a pressure sensor that outputs in hPa (I'm using a kmpcil res005 zigbee environmental sensor) You also need a weather sensor that that outputs in F and mph (I'm using an Acurite 5n1 weather station connected via rtl_433 to MQTT